lammps/lammps/doc/src/Errors_bugs.rst

    are observing is indeed in conflict with the documentation
  * Check the `GitHub Issue page <gip_>`_ if your issue has already been reported and if it is still open.
- * Check the `GitHub Pull Requests page <https://github.com/lammps/pulls>`_ if there is already a fix for your bug pending.
+ * Check the `GitHub Pull Requests page
+   <https://github.com/lammps/lammps/pulls>`_ to see if there is already a fix
+   for your bug pending.
  * Check the `mailing list archives <https://lammps.sandia.gov/mail.html>`_ to see if the issue has been discussed before.